PhilaNgcamu/PhilaNgcamu/README.md

 ### Hi there👋, I'm Philasande Ngcamu.
 You may call me Phila (pronounced as "PEE-la")

-- 🔭 I’m an aspiring UI/UX Developer
+- 🔭 I’m a Full Stack Web Developer
 - 👯 I’m passionate about code reviews, problem solving and UI/UX Design

 <hr />